washingtonstateuniversity/WSUWP-Indie-Development/README.md

         define('NONCE_SALT',       'uniquekeygoeshere');
 ```

-* The data for 'nonces' can be generated here: [https://api.wordpress.org/secret-key/1.1/salt/](https://api.wordpress.org/secret-key/1.1/salt/)
+* `db_user`, `db_pass`, and `db_host` can all be used to configure different database settings for the WordPress site.
+* `batcache` is assumed to be false.
+If specified as `true` as in the example above, [Batcache](https://github.com/Automattic/batcache) will be used to provide a page cache.
 * `cache_key` should be a short, unique value to distinguish it from other sites.
 An `object-cache.php` is necessary for this to be useful.
-* If `config` is set to manual under nginx, an nginx config file should be provided in your project's `config/` directory.
+* `config` under `nginx` defaults to `auto` and does not need to be specified.
+If you change this to `manual`, a `dev.site1.wsu.edu.conf` Nginx config should be included in `site1.wsu.edu/config/` so that provisioning uses that instead of automatically configuring Nginx for your site.
+* The data for 'nonces' can be generated here: [https://api.wordpress.org/secret-key/1.1/salt/](https://api.wordpress.org/secret-key/1.1/salt/) - note the `|` after `nonces:` that allows for the multiline data to be included.
+This is most important in production and can be used to cause reauthentication to occur on a site.

 Your WordPress project should live in a `site1.wsu.edu/wp-content/` directory in the form of plugins and themes.
 WordPress itself will be provided automatically by provisioning.
 If you do want to override the default WordPress installation, include a `site1.wsu.edu/wordpress` directory as well.